SomeWeekendReading/someweekendreading.github.io/_posts/2023-07-19-gop-demonic-rushmore.md

 [in French, as he sometimes does]({{ site.baseurl }}/misbranding-chatgpt-french/)).
 He just leaned over the edge of the table and looked kind of barfy.

-That does sort of sum up the situation, doesn't it?
+Barfy: that does sort of sum up the situation, doesn't it?

 Now, I have to admit: he's not the brightest cat.
 But even with a brain the size of a walnut, he knows better than to have anything to do with Republicans.